AMID Logo E-BAY Logo

 Freight from the USA

-LCL Freight in Shipping Goods from the USA overseas
+LCL Freight in International Shipping from the USA

-LCL sea freight is a low-cost way to ship boxes, crates, and pallets internationally.
+LCL sea freight is a cost-effective international shipping solution to send goods in boxes, crates, and pallets.

-In respect of international cargo transportation from the USA, LCL stands for "Less than Container Load."
-It is designed for shipping overseas goods that cannot fill an entire 40-foot container.
+In the context of global cargo transportation, it refers to "Less than Container Load."
+It is designed for transporting loads that do not fill an entire 40-foot container.

-Unlike with FCL, with LCL load, shippers are not at risk of heavy penalties from steamship lines, which may occur even for minor negligence at any stage of container transportation.
+Unlike with FCL, with this service, shippers are not at risk of heavy penalties from steamship lines, which may occur even for minor negligence at any stage of container transportation.

-With Less-than-Container-Load, international shippers share space in 40-foot sea containers handled by non-vessel operating common carriers (NVOCC) - cargo consolidators.
-LCL is more flexible and convenient for transporting goods overseas than FCL.
+With international shipping via LCL, shippers share space in 40-foot sea containers handled by non-vessel operating common carriers (NVOCC) - cargo consolidators.
+It is more flexible and convenient for transporting goods overseas than FCL.
 That is why experienced exporters often choose it to ship commodities overseas, even though they ship loads sufficient to fill an entire 20-foot container.

 pallet in ocean freight

-It does not matter whether you ship commercial cargo from the U.S., deliver personal belongings, or move overseas.
+Whether you ship commercial commodities, deliver personal belongings from the U.S., or relocate overseas, it doesn't matter.
 Suppose the goods are appropriately packed in boxes or crates and the overall volume does not exceed 15-20 cubic meters.
-There are many advantages to using an LCL carriage instead of hauling entire containers internationally.
+There are many advantages to using an LCL carriage instead of hauling entire containers.

-With LCL, you can ship internationally a relatively large load, significantly reducing the cost of transportation:
+With LCL, you can deliver overseas a relatively large load, significantly reducing the international shipping cost:

 It is flexible:

-Watch this short video on YouTube about shipping goods from the USA overseas utilizing Less-than-Container-Load services.
+Watch this short video on YouTube about international shipping goods from the USA overseas utilizing Less-than-Container-Load services.

-No foodstuffs, wine & drugs: Any foodstuffs, including wine and pills, perishable food items, edible animal byproducts, supplements, etc., are subject to detailed regulations.
+No foodstuffs, wineor drugs: Any foodstuffs, including wine and pills, perishable food items, edible animal byproducts, supplements, and other similar items are strictly regulated.
 Violations of these regulations can result in detention, confiscation, or destruction of cargo, fines, and civil or criminal charges.

 Other restricted commodities for exporting from the U.S. overseas: To make it easier, avoid sending items prohibited for export from the U.S. overseas that you see at your local USPS post office.
-Otherwise, it may result in problems at the origin or destination, extra expenses, penalties, or even legal or criminal charges.
-At the time of packing your goods for international transportation, you should not include in your shipment the following:
+Otherwise, it may result in problems at the origin or destination, incur extra expenses, lead to penalties, or even result in legal or criminal charges.
+At the time of packing your goods for international shipping, you should not include in your shipment the following:

-Motor vehicles or parts with a VIN cannot be shipped with LCL.
+Motor vehicles or parts with a VIN are prohibited with LCL.
 Shipping auto parts without a VIN is allowed.

 No cars in LCL sea freight international shipping

-However, you can ship from the U.S. LCL vehicles that do not require DMV registration, such as mini-helicopters, snowmobiles, golf vehicles, self-propelled wheelchairs, specialized construction, and special mobile vehicles.
-International shippers should always check with the U.S. DMV before preparing to ship a vehicle from the U.S. abroad, regardless of the mode of transport.
+However, you can ship from the U.S. vehicles that do not require DMV registration, such as mini-helicopters, snowmobiles, golf carts, self-propelled wheelchairs, specialized construction equipment, and special mobile vehicles.
+Shippers should always check with the U.S. Department of Motor Vehicles (DMV) before preparing to ship a vehicle from the United States abroad, regardless of the mode of transportation.

 Exporting auto parts from the U.S. using LCL is generally permitted unless a part requires a VIN (Vehicle Identification Number).

 However, some auto parts can be restricted for export.
-For example, you cannot ship used tires from the USA.
+For example, it is not possible to ship used tires from the USA.

-Please remember that if you ship from the U.S. any parts containing fluids (a motor engine, for example), they should be completely drained.
+Please note that if you ship from the U.S., any parts containing fluids (such as a motor engine) must be completely drained of all liquid.
 Large and heavy parts should be crated or securely attached to the pallets.

 Reading LCL freight rates.

-Less-than-Container-Load freight rates can be all-inclusive (all-in) or subject to surcharges.
+Less-than-Container-Load rates can be all-inclusive (all-in) or subject to additional surcharges.
 Surcharges on rates can be either a percentage of the rate or a lump sum added to it.
-These surcharges can take various forms, such as fuel surcharges, bill of lading fees, palletizing fees, overlength surcharges, dangerous goods surcharges, etc.
+These surcharges can take various forms, such as fuel surcharges, Bill of Lading fees, palletizing fees, overlength surcharges, dangerous goods surcharges, etc.

 Surcharges in freight

-Above is an example of a breakdown of carrier international freight costs.
-Below is an example of a freight forwarder's invoice that includes the cost from a carrier and displays a service fee.
+The example above illustrates a breakdown of a sea carrier's costs.
+Below is an example of a freight forwarder's invoice that includes the price from a carrier and displays a service fee.

 According to the U.S. Code of Federal Regulations, ...An Ocean freight forwarder is an individual or company that dispatches shipments from the United States via common carriers and books or otherwise arranges space for those shipments on behalf of shippers.
 Ocean forwarders also prepare and process the documentation and perform related activities pertaining to those shipments...
 Ocean forwarders work on customer service fees, which must be itemized on quotes and invoices.